 What follows is a second email containing said apology and much head scratching as to how on earth you let the mistake slip through in the first place.

 Some mistakes aren’t quite as earth shattering as the above example, although they can be just as harmful.
 It’s these mistakes we’re going to concentrate on in today’s post, by looking at three big-time email marketing errors you’ll want to avoid.

-1. Useless subject lines
+1. Useless subject lines are huge mistakes

 Unfortunately, there’s no middle ground with subject lines – they’re either brilliant or useless.
 And while that might sound rather harsh, consider the fact that 33% of email recipients decide whether or not to open a message based solely on its subject line.
 Get it right, and they’ll open it; get it wrong, and they won’t – it’s that black and white.

 A bad subject line can be dangerous, too, with the worst offenders prompting the recipient to treat the email as spam, thus hurting the sender’s reputation by either consigning it to the spam folder or reporting the message.

 Writing a brilliant subject line isn’t easy – and you should expect to spend the vast majority of your email marketing time constructing them – but it’s some of the best time you’ll spend.